Streban/Streban/README.md

 - 👋 Hi, I’m @Streban
 - 👀 I’m interested in Web development and Programming
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me https://www.linkedin.com/in/muhammad-mateen-qazi-609460b2/
+- 📫 How to reach me https://www.linkedin.com/in/muhammad-mateen-qazi/

 <!---
 Streban/Streban is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.